-The ternary operator in C++ is a concise way to perform a conditional evaluation (it is also known as the conditional operator).
+The ternary operator in C++ is a concise way to perform a conditional evaluation (also known as the conditional operator).

 It is suitable for simplifying assignments based on a condition, offering a more compact alternative to the classic if-else structure.